 Megan suffers from episodes of psychosis and has been barred from other social service agencies in Sacramento.
 When she becomes too disruptive at Wellspring, she may be asked to leave.
 But, she is always welcomed back.

 Wellspring might be the only haven for Megan in Sacramento, providing shelter, respite and a meal — a transcendent act of grace in an era of fear and isolation.Wellspring embraces and accommodates differences.

 “God is good, but Wellspring is better,” said Francine, a guest who started coming to Wellspring 25 years ago when she lived among the homeless.

-“It’s hard to describe the way that Wellspring has flourished so well,” said Genelle Smith, Wellspring’s Women’s Wellness Program Coordinator.
+“It’s hard to describe the way that Wellspring has flourished so well,” said Genelle Smith, Wellspring’s Women’s Wellness Program Coordinator and current Executive Director.
 “It is really kind of like that unexplainable way that certain types of plants will grow in the craziest of places and you will just sort of stumble upon them and you’ll wonder, ‘How on Earth did this happen here?’ ”

 When Sister Catherine Connell and Sister Claire Graham founded Wellspring Women’s Center in 1987, they embarked on a mission to inspire dignity and love in a neighborhood blighted by poverty.